BenNoxXD/PS4-lua-loader/README.md

 > This project is largely based on the [automatic-lua-loader](https://github.com/BenNoxXD/automatic-lua-loader) project which is the PS5's equivalent.
 <br>

 This is an installer script that loads the PS4 Lapse Exploit and the bin_loader from the Lua savegame automatically whenever the game is ready.
 You can install it natively (eg. on a Raspberry Pi) or in a Docker container.
 You can find the Lua exploit right here: [Remote Lua Loader](https://github.com/shahrilnet/remote_lua_loader).
+Supports PS4 firmware up to version `12.02`.

 How it works:
 1. Your device checks if port 9026 is open to determine whether the game is ready.